CORRECTED-Europe attracts money funds, but France on short leash

 NEW YORK, March 30 The top 10 U.S. money market fund managers put money to work in short-term French and German government agency debt in February, part of a bigger move into core Europe that is likely to endure in coming months, say investors and analysts.

-Germany saw an inflow of about $15.1 billion from the fund managers, an increase of about 21 percent.
-France gained about $13.9 billion, an increase of about 18 percent.
+Germany saw an inflow of at least $15.1 billion from the fund managers, an increase of 21 percent.
+France gained at least $13.9 billion, an increase of 18 percent.
 No other countries saw as large an inflow, according to a Reuters analysis of money market fund flow data provided by iMoneyNet.

 Nine of the 10 placed larger bets on France, while eight of them put more money to work in Germany, according to the analysis.
 Pittsburgh-based Federated Investors made the largest move into Germany, while New York financial giant BlackRock placed the largest bet on France.